 The Foundation’s purpose is to support research, education and development in natural, technical and economical sciences within the energy industry.
-To fulfil its purpose, the Foundation can grant scholarships, honorary awards or other such financial means to economically support actions relating to meeting its objective, and carry out communications and publication operations.
-Scholarships spanning more than one year may also be given for clearly defined purposes as a fixed sum commitment.
+To fulfil its purpose, the Foundation can accept grants, honorary awards or other such financial means to economically support actions relating to meeting its objective, and carry out communications and publication operations.
+Grants spanning more than one year may also be given for clearly defined purposes as a fixed sum commitment.

-The Foundation’s Board of Directors makes the decision on the scholarships every year in June.
+The Foundation’s Board of Directors makes the decisions on the grants every year in June.
 The awardees will be personally informed after the decisions are made.
-Information about the decisions is sent to the awardees through the electronic application system and by e-mail, no later than the end of June.
-Information about ungranted scholarships will also be sent through the electronic application system.
+Information about the decisions is sent to the awardees through the electronic grant management system by the end of June.
+Information of not accepted grants will also be sent through the electronic grant management system.

-Information on the scholarship decisions is not given per telephone.
+Information on the grant decisions is not given by telephone.
 The decisions are final, and the Foundation will not discuss the grounds for the decisions.

-The names of grant recipients will be published on the Foundation’s website by the end of August.
+The names of grant recipients will be published on the Foundation’s website.

 B1.
 Theses relating to undergraduate studies

-A personal scholarship can be awarded for undergraduate studies (M.Sc. or similar) relating to the foundation’s operating field, carried out at a university or technical university in Finland.
-The amount of the scholarship is EUR 8,000.
-The scholarship is paid in two instalments, the first instalment, EUR 6,000, is paid on the starting date of your choice, and the second instalment, EUR 2,000, is paid when you have presented proof of thesis and the approved completion of the degree in question to the Foundation.
+A personal grant can be awarded for undergraduate studies (M.Sc. or similar) relating to the foundation’s operating field, carried out at a university or technical university in Finland.
+The amount of the grant is EUR 4,000 – 8,000.
+The grant is paid in two instalments, the first instalment, EUR 6,000, is paid on the starting date of your choice, and the second instalment, EUR 2,000, is paid when you have presented proof of thesis and the approved completion of the degree in question to the Foundation.

 B2.
 Post-graduate studies

-A personal scholarship for graduate studies in Finland or abroad can be awarded if the work is in line with the Foundation’s objectives and the applicant has finished his/her undergraduate work, and the purpose of the graduate studies is to complete either a licentiate or a doctoral degree.
+A personal grant for graduate studies in Finland or abroad can be awarded if the work is in line with the Foundation’s objectives and the applicant has finished his/her undergraduate work, and the purpose of the graduate studies is to complete either a licentiate or a doctoral degree.
 The scholarship is meant for full-time post-graduate study.
-The annual scholarship amount for study taking place in Finland is EUR 18,000.
+On 2019 the personal scholarship amount for study taking place in Finland is EUR 20,700.
 For those carrying out post-graduate studies abroad, the post-graduate scholarship can also include travel and accommodation expenses in accordance with estimated costs presented in the application.

-Recipients of B2 scholarships lasting over 6 months can be granted additional money to cover sickness, accident and life insurance (c.
-EUR 219 /year).
+Recipients of B2 grants covering over 6 months can be awarded additional money to cover sickness, accident and life insurance.
 Insurance protection can be applied for with the attached application form (below).
 Also read the attached insurance cover letter.

-A personal scholarship paid in a single instalment for the implementation of an individual project related to the foundation’s industry.
+A personal grant is paid in a single instalment for the implementation of an individual project related to the foundation’s industry.
 An individual project relating to the foundation’s industry could be, for example, a conference trip relating to the publication of research results.
-The amount of the scholarship is not limited in detail, but for undergraduate studies it is to be less than the amount of B1 scholarships, and for post-graduate studies it should be less than the amount of B2 scholarships.
-The same applicant may not simultaneously apply for more than one type of scholarship for the same work.
+The amount of the grant is not limited in detail, but for undergraduate studies it is to be less than the amount of B1 grants, and for post-graduate studies it should be less than the amount of B2 grants.
+The same applicant may not simultaneously apply for more than one type of grant for the same work.

 Application to the Energy Policy Research Group (EPRG), University of Cambridge

-EPRG – Fortum Foundation scholarship shall be granted to one person who shall be either a doctoral student under process of writing his/hers doctoral thesis or post-gratuated PhD.
+EPRG – Fortum Foundation grant shall be awarded to one person who shall be either a doctoral student under process of writing his/hers doctoral thesis or post-gratuated PhD.
 The work should be within the focus areas of Fortum Foundation and also be interesting for EPRG.
-The maximum scholarship sum is 30.000 euros and it is granted for 12 months.
-The scholarship will be paid monthly.
+The maximum grant sum is 30.000 euros and it is accepted for 12 months.
+The grant will be paid monthly.
 EPRG and Fortum Foundation will do a joint decision on the fellowship award.
 For more information about EPRG and its research activities please visit: http://www.eprg.group.cam.ac.uk/ EPRG’s visiting requirements can be found: http://www.eprg.group.cam.ac.uk/category/for-research-visitors/

-As the recipient is not in an employment relationship with the body issuing the scholarship, the scholarship does not entitle the recipient to social security provided by an employment relationship.
+As the recipient is not in an employment relationship with the body issuing the grant, the grant does not entitle the recipient to social security provided by an employment relationship.
 The student must take care of his/her pension insurance payments, life- and sickness insurances as well as other liabilities towards the employer.
-The amount of the scholarship exceeding the amount of the state’s artist grants, ca EUR 19 728,90 annually (for 2013), is liable to taxation.
+The amount of the grant exceeding the amount of the state’s artist grants, (ca EUR 20 309,40 annually (for 2013), is liable to taxation.
 MyEL application is available in www.mela.fi.

-The recipient is to pay on average 14% of the amount of the MYEL -insured scholarship in statutory insurance payments.
+The recipient is to pay on average 14% of the amount of the MYEL -insured grant in statutory insurance payments.

-The recipient attests that the information given in the scholarship application is correct and that s/he has not left any information requested unanswered.
-S/he commits to carrying out the project as presented in the application and to following the documented instructions on the Fortum Foundation’s internet webpages and also to inform the foundation without delay if the work financed by the scholarship is fully or partly terminated for one month or more or changed in relation to the submitted research plan.
-In such cases, payment of the scholarship will cease.
-If the interruption to work lasts for over a year, the share of the scholarship not paid because of the interruption will be cancelled.
-If the scholarship student does not submit a new notification of continuation of the work, the scholarship will be terminated and the Foundation holds the right to reimburse the already paid amount from the scholarship student.
+The recipient attests that the information given in the grant application is correct and that s/he has not left any information requested unanswered.
+S/he commits to carrying out the project as presented in the application and to following the documented instructions on the Fortum Foundation’s internet webpages and also to inform the foundation without delay if the work financed by the grant is fully or partly terminated for one month or more or changed in relation to the submitted research plan.
+In such cases, payment of the grant will cease.
+If the interruption to work lasts for over a year, the share of the grant not paid because of the interruption will be cancelled.
+If the grant student does not submit a new notification of continuation of the work, the grant will be terminated and the Foundation holds the right to reimburse the already paid amount from the grant student.

-If it emerges that information influencing the awarding of the scholarship is falsified, concealed or the scholarship has not been used in full for the purpose mentioned in the application, or the scholarship report has not been carried out within the allocated period, the body granting the scholarship has the right to recover the scholarship in part or in full.
+If it emerges that information influencing the awarding of the grant is falsified, concealed or the grant has not been used in full for the purpose mentioned in the application, or the grant report has not been carried out within the allocated period, the body awarding the grant has the right to recover the grant in part or in full.